How to handle Auto login failure

 Example of a screen that displays error messages to the user

-# Redirect users to an authorization URL without Auto login
+# Redirect users to an authorization URL without auto login

-Directly redirect users who have failed Auto login to the authorization URL where Auto login has been disabled.
-By redirecting users directly, you can display the login screen without making the user aware that Auto login has failed.
-To disable Auto login, set the disable_auto_login parameter to true in the query parameter of the authorization URL and redirect the user as follows.
+Directly redirect users who have failed auto login to the authorization URL where auto login has been disabled.
+By redirecting users directly, you can display the login screen without making the user aware that auto login has failed.
+To disable auto login, set the disable_auto_login parameter to true in the query parameter of the authorization URL and redirect the user as follows.

 https://access.line.me/oauth2/v2.1/authorize?disable_auto_login=true&response_type=code&client_id=1234567890&redirect_uri=https%3A%2F%2Fexample.com%2Fauth%3Fkey%3Dvalue&state=12345abcde&scope=profile%20openid&nonce=09876xyz